JohndKim/handwritten-math-transcription/README.md

 - Distinguishing similar looking symbols, such as `0` vs. `O`, `1` vs. `l`, and `∆` vs. `∇`.

 Unlike traditional OCR tasks, we need to capture the hierarchical structure of symbols to recognize mathematical equations accurately.
 Our model must identify individual symbols and their relationships, distinguish between different mathematical constructs like matrices, fractions, and binomial coefficients, and ensure the correct placement of subscript and superscript elements.
 To achieve accurate transcription, we need to effectively detect symbols, strokes, and structural relationships, preserving the intended meaning of handwritten equations.

+### Part 1 Contributions

+We both brainstormed the project idea and the high-level design.
+We met with Professor Czajka for questions, and finishing the report for Part 1 together.